Watch our Aviation program overview

 - You must first apply to the University of Waterloo and be accepted based on the academic and admissions requirements for either Geography and Aviation or Science and Aviation.

-- Prior to receiving an unconditional offer from the WWFC, qualifying students will be required to submit an application package before the start of the school year, which requires proof of the Transport Canada Medical Category 1 certificate.
+- Prior to receiving an unconditional offer from the WWFC, qualifying students will be required to submit an application package before the start of flight training, which requires proof of the Transport Canada Medical Category 1 certificate.
 WWFC will provide application package instructions to students once they accept their offers of admission to the University of Waterloo.

 What is the cost of these programs?